NikolaiKh/OOMMF-to-Matlab/README.md

 # OOMMF-to-Matlab
-Files to start OOMMF calculations of ultrafast demagnetization and anisotropy quenching
+Files to start and convert OOMMF calculations of ultrafast demagnetization and anisotropy quenching

 ### Files description: